muneeb122/SI507-HW6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+I changed the output string in the copyFunction from "Go Blue!" to "0 Canada".
+I also added an oncopy="copyFunction()" to McGill University so it calls copyFunction when the line is copied.
+I knew to do this because a similar thing was done on the University of Michigan line.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**

 ```js
 function handleClick(){